Last Updated on April 19, 2026

 What treatment usually involves

 The facial rejuvenation study most relevant here used full-face low-temperature plasma once weekly for five consecutive sessions in 40 women with mild-to-moderate facial aging.
-In that study, the skin was cleansed first, treatment lasted about 20-minute sessions, and participants were advised to avoid sunlight afterward while using ointment and sunscreen during recovery.
-That kind of setup gives readers a more realistic frame than vague promises of a “single revolutionary treatment,” because the better-quality cosmetic data here came from a treatment series rather than a one-off visit.
+Skin was cleansed first.
+Treatment lasted about 20 minutes.
+Participants were told to avoid sunlight afterward and use ointment plus sunscreen during recovery.

 What not to overread from the immediate glow